ionic-team/ionic-learn/content/formulas/localstorage/article.md

 And stay tuned for upcoming [IndexedDB support](http://caniuse.com/indexeddb) in future mobile browsers, which will provide a more comprehensive local database option.

-Try the scratchpad below for a runnable demo of this
+Try the scratchpad below for a runnable demo of this: